burnmg/LC_algorithms_practice/README.md

         return low
 ```
-Find the `mid`.
+Find the `mid` (can be any number between 1 and n inclusive).

-If there is no duplidate number, than the count of numbers that are smaller than or equal to `mid` must be `mid`.
+If there is no duplicate number, than the count of numbers that are smaller than or equal to `mid` must be `mid`.
 But this problem defines that there must be at least one duplicate number

 Then, if the count of numbers that are smaller than `mid` is smaller than or equal to `mid`, this duplicate number must be greater than `mid`.
 Otherwise, it is larger than `mid`.
 This becomes a search problem.